 Unable to install Quicktime on Windows 10 (Aug 29, 2015 and updated May 2017)

 Quicktime is used by ProSelect v2016r1 and earlier on Windows computers to import .psd files and for slideshow movie exporting.
 If you are wishing to install Quicktime on a complete new computer or fresh install that is running Windows 10.x (same for Windows 8.x), then you may receive the error "Quicktime 7 requires that your computer is running Windows Vista or Windows 7"

 This is due to a recent change by Apple with latest Quicktime v7.7.7 release (and possibly newer).

 If this occurs, then please see the article Installing Quicktime on Windows 10 & 8 on how to resolve this.

-Mirror Display Area does not completely fill second screen (Resolved in 2017r1.5+)
+Mirror Display Area does not completely fill the second screen (Resolved in 2019r1+)

-This will happen if you have setup your second screen at a screen scaling greater than 100%.
+This issue can occur if you have setup your second screen at a screen scaling greater than 100%.
 (One user report that this happened automatically after upgrading to Windows 10.)
 To fix this, right-click on the desktop and click Display Settings, then adjust as follows:

 NOTE: Make sure that you main screen is also at 100% otherwise it causes ProSelect to think that the second screen is a different location.